Beam Properties: Point Contact

 Does not support friction.

-Dynamic Stiffness
+Dynamic Axial Stiffness

-If set, allows the solver to increase or decrease the stiffness to better enforce the contact condition.
+If set, allows the solver to increase or decrease the axial stiffness to better enforce the contact condition.
 Stiffness is scaled until the target penetration value in an active element (i.e., the Strain Tolerance), is reached.
-The stiffness actually used in the analysis when this option is set, is listed in the solver log file at the end of each load step.
+The stiffness used in the analysis when this option is set, is listed in the solver log file at the end of each load step.

 If not set, the stiffness does not change throughout the analysis.